Tourist Map of Zion National Park – Discover the Majestic Red Cliffs

 Q6: What should I know about the weather and how to prepare for it?

 The weather in Zion National Park can be extreme and unpredictable.
-Summers are hot, winters can be cold, and flash floods are a risk during monsoon season (July - September).
+Summers are hot, winters can be cold, and flash floods are a risk during the monsoon season (July - September).
 Always check the forecast before your visit, bring plenty of water, and dress in layers to adapt to changing conditions.